jsmsj/GdriveCloneBot/README.md

 ### Clone google drive links
 - Continue reading to see which links can the bot clone
+- Shows you the current speed by which it clones as well as the file it is cloning
+- add ETA and size of current file etc, see [TODO](TODO)

 ### Service Accounts
 - Features a `quickstart` command for the newbies to quickly generate 100 service accounts.